 Grooming and Dressing appropriately is a pre-requisite for career success.

 Superman’s weakness is Kryptonite.
-Presence of that shiny green thing makes him weak.
+The presence of that shiny green thing makes him weak.
 And he avoids it as much as he can.

 It is important to be self-aware.
 Know your kryptonite.